protojour/domain-engine/docs/src/ontool.md

   -o, --output <OUTPUT>          Ontology output file [default: ontology]
 ```

 `ontool compile` compiles the given file(s) into an ontology.
 This is a binary file which can be loaded and used in the domain engine.
+It is not necessary to `check` files before a `compile`.

 The data store (`-d`, `--data-store`) option is used to specify which domain, if any, is to be backed by the data store.
 Use the filename of the domain without extension.